troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 * --use-category-for-keyword
 Instead of outputting keyword tags, output category tags instead.
 Useful for programs that cannot parse keywords.
 * --update-description-with-all
-Enable all the below "update-description-with-" options except for --update-description-with-icons-basic and --update-description-with-artwork.
+Enable all the below "update-description-with-" options except for --update-description-with-icons-basic, --update-description-with-icons-entity and --update-description-with-artwork.
 * --update-description-with-credits
 Add credits (actors) to description.
 * --update-description-with-year